kaitlynbjerke/CPE322/lab1.md

 - The sum equals 1 if either A or B equal 1, but not both (XOR)
 - The carry-out equals 1 if *BOTH* A and B equal 1 (AND)

-**Wave Interpretation:** As seen in the generated wave, the code performs as it should
+**Wave Interpretation:** As seen in the generated wave, the code performs as it should.
-- When
+- When A=B=0, the sum equals 0 and the carry-out equals 0
+- When A=1 and B=0, the sum equals 1 and the carry-out equals 0
+- When A=0 and B=1, the sum equals 1 and the carry-out equals 0
+- When A=B=1, the sum equals 0 and the carry-out equals 1